beloglazov/couchdb-scala/README.md

 [![Build Status](https://travis-ci.org/beloglazov/couchdb-scala.svg?branch=master)](https://travis-ci.org/beloglazov/couchdb-scala)

-This is a Scala library providing a purely functional client for [CouchDB](http://couchdb.apache.org/).
+This is a purely functional Scala client for [CouchDB](http://couchdb.apache.org/).
 The design goals are compositionality, expressiveness, type-safety, and ease of use.